joemoose/dungeoneers.d20/docs/appendix-f-sword_and_sorcery.md

 ### Corruption Saves

-When directed by the GM to make a corruption save, roll either a STR *or* WIL save and **add your current corruption level** to the result:
+When directed by the GM to make a corruption save, roll either a STR or WIL save and **add your current corruption level** to the result:

 - If your attribute save succeeds, you hold chaos at bay (this time) and suffer no consequences.

-	On a **critical success** (rolling your exact attribute score), your save succeeds regardless of your corruption level.
+	On a **critical success**, your save succeeds regardless of your corruption level.
 Also, **decrease** your corruption level by one.

 - If you fail, consult the following table for a mutation.

-	On a **critical failure** (rolling a 20), immediately **increase** your corruption level by one before consulting the mutations table.
+	On a **critical failure**, immediately **increase** your corruption level by one before consulting the mutations table.

 Regardless of success or failure on your save, **increase** your corruption level by one afterward.